Electric Vehicle Charging 101

 EV drivers can create online accounts with multiple EV charging networks that serve communities that drivers plan to travel to.
 Most networks have an app for mobile devices as well as a customer card.
 Either the app or the card can be used to activate the charger for that network.

 Tesla has its own network of Supercharger stations, and these account for nearly half of the fast-charging stations in western Colorado.
-Only Tesla vehicles can use them because they require a proprietary connector.
+Until recently, only Tesla vehicles could use them because they require a proprietary connector.
+GM, Ford and Rivian have now negotiated access to Tesla chargers, but owners of those vehicles will have to purchase a special adapter.

 ChargePoint operates the nation's biggest network of standard (non-Tesla) hookups.
-In our part of western Colorado, it offers mostly Level 2 outlets, along with one of Aspen’s fast-charge stations.
+In our part of western Colorado, it offers mostly Level 2 outlets, along with some fast-charge stations.

 Electrify America is a wholly owned subsidiary of Volkswagen, and is rolling out DC fast charge stations under the legal settlement over its diesel emissions scandal.
-It operates fast-charge stations in Grand Junction, Denver and Flagler, Colorado, and another is to be built in Glenwood Springs.
+Its stations tend to be located along interstate corridors and can be found in Grand Junction, Glenwood Springs and Edwards.

 Other networks and public entities maintain charging stations around the region and statewide, including EVConnect, Greenlots, EVGo, SEMA Connect and others.